Machine Control System

 linear accelerator (100MeLINAC), booster synchrotron (100MeV-6GeV), storage ring (6GeV).

-The ESRF developed in the year 90's a control system, named TACO, for these accelerators.
+The ESRF developed, in the 1990s, a control system, named TACO, for these accelerators.
 TACO has since been extended to other uses, but the accelerator control system or Machine Control System (MCS) remains the largest application.

 The devices include: vacuum equipment, beam diagnostics, radio frequency systems, beam steering, linac and booster control and leveling surveying.